 Not all Washington counties consistently collect data on the race of the people incarcerated in their jails.
-However, sample county data that has been collected in Washington shows that people of color are disproportionately in jail before trial at a higher rate than white people, compared to their percentage in the population.
-Also, according to national research, people of color are assigned higher bail amounts.
+However, sample county data that has been collected in Washington shows that people of color are jailed before trial at a higher rate than white people.
+Also, according to national research people of color are assigned higher bail amounts.
 People with disabilities are also more likely to be jailed before trial.
 Nationally, approximately 40 percent of the overall jail population is made up of people with disabilities.